uksla/hugotest/content/working-in-vc/basic/cropping/_index.en.md

 To crop an object:

 1. Select the object.
-2. Click the crop button to the right of the bounding box.
+2. Click the **Crop** button to the right of the bounding box.
 The crop frame appears.
 3. Drag the frame as you need.
-4. Click the **Apply cropping** button to the right of the bounding box.
+4. Click the **Apply cropping** button.

-To undo cropping:
+You can undo cropping at any time.
+For this:

 1. Select a cropped object.
-2. Click the **Undo cropping** button to the right of the bounding box.
+2. Click the **Crop** button to the right of the bounding box.
+3. Click the **Undo cropping** button.

 {{< rawhtml >}}
 <video controls="controls" muted="" loop="" playsinline="" width="100%" poster="/images/vc-cropposter.png" height="auto"><source src="/images/vc-crop.mp4" type="video/mp4"></video>